BruceEckel/hello-flask-websockets/README.md

 The **go.bat** and **bye.bat** allow you to quickly enter and leave the **virtualenv**.

+The Heroku deploy ignores the **.bat** files and just uses the **requirements.txt** which does the normal builds (using Heroku's C++ compiler).

 -----------
 **Note**: this initial version is taken directly from [Miguel Grinberg's example](https://github.com/miguelgrinberg/Flask-SocketIO).
-The goal was to get it going, and then see if it could be launched on Heroku.
+The goal was just to get it going, and then see if it could be launched on Heroku.

 -----------
 # Run Locally #